jfernancordova/jfernancordova.github.io/_posts/2021-12-27-fourteen-habits-of-highly-productive-developers.md

   - How people treat you.
   - What people think of you.
   - What people like or dislike.
-- Stop wasting time on varialbes that are out of your control.
+- Stop wasting time on variables that are out of your control.
 Focus on the variables that you can change.

 <br>